einstein07/CollectiPy/README.md

 }
 }
 ```

+### Agent spawning (bounded vs unbounded)

+- Default spawn center `c = [0, 0]` and radius `r` can be overridden per agent group via `spawn.center` / `spawn.radius` / `spawn.distribution` (`uniform` | `gaussian` | `ring`, default `uniform`).
+Agents/sample logic can also mutate these at runtime.
+- Bounded arenas: if `r` is not provided, it defaults to the inradius of the arena footprint.
+The sampled area is clamped to the arena; if the requested circle exceeds the bounds it is truncated to fit.
+Placement still respects non-overlap with walls, objects, and other agents.
+- Unbounded arenas: if `r` is missing/invalid, a finite radius is inferred from agent count/size so that all requested agents fit in a reasonable square.
+Sampling uses the chosen distribution around `c` without wrap-around.
+- Multiple groups sharing the same spawn center: the second (and subsequent) groups are shifted away by at least `0.25 * r`, repeated until a non-overlapping placement is found or attempts are exhausted.
+If spawn disks do not touch and placement still fails, the init aborts with an error (attempt limit unchanged).

 Raw traces saved under `environment.results.base_path` obey the spec lists declared in `results.agent_specs` / `results.group_specs`.
 When an arena hierarchy is configured, each base row also includes the hierarchy node where the agent currently sits so downstream analysis can group by partition.
 Per-agent pickles (`<group>_<idx>.pkl`) are emitted only when `"base"` is present (sampled `[tick, pos x, pos y, pos z]` rows) and can optionally append `"spin_model"` dumps (`<group>_<idx>_spins.pkl`).
 Snapshots are taken once per simulated second by default (after the last tick in that second); setting `snapshots_per_second: 2` adds a mid-second capture.
 Tick `0` is always stored so consumers see the initial pose, and the very last tick is forced even if it does not align with the cadence.
 Group specs apply to global outputs: `"graph_messages"` / `"graph_detection"` write one pickle per tick under `graphs/<mode>/step_<tick>.pkl`, and the helper spec `"graphs"` enables both.
 Message edges require that the transmitter has range and a non-zero TX budget **and** the receiver advertises a non-zero RX budget; detection edges only appear when the sensing agent has a non-zero acquisition rate in addition to range.
 All per-step graph pickles are zipped into `{mode}_graphs.zip` at the end of the run, and finally the whole `run_<n>` folder is compressed so analysis scripts can ingest the pickles while storage stays compact.